glotzerlab/signac-docs/docs/source/tutorial.rst

 .. note::

-    Make sure to update the view paths by executing the ``$ signac view`` command (or equivalently with the :py:meth:`~signac.Project.create_linked_view` method) everytime you add or remove jobs from your data space.
+    Make sure to update the view paths by executing the ``$ signac view`` command (or equivalently with the :py:meth:`~signac.Project.create_linked_view` method) every time you add or remove jobs from your data space.

 Interacting with the **signac** project